Skip to main content

 How Does VA Rate Ulcerative Colitis?

-Ratings range 10 percent to 100 percent, with compensation correlating to the specific ratings.
+Ratings for UC range from 10 percent to 100 percent, with compensation correlating to symptom severity.
 Below are the criteria for each specific rating:

 • 100 percent – “Severe inflammatory bowel disease that is unresponsive to treatment; and requires hospitalization at least once per year; and results in either an inability to work or is characterized by recurrent abdominal pain associated with at least two of the following: